SLU's Michael Rozier Named EthicalGEO Fellow

 "We are very pleased to have selected Fr.
 Rozier to join this first group of EthicalGEO Fellows," said John Konarski, Ph.D., chief executive officer of AGS.
 "Ethical issues related to the use of geo technology have captured the interest of the media, geo practitioners and everyday citizens.

-"All of us use this technology on a daily basis ... be it to find a location using our phones, analyse data in our jobs or better understand leading headlines in the media.
+"All of us use this technology on a daily basis ... be it to find a location using our phones, analyze data in our jobs or better understand leading headlines in the media.
 Our use of this technology and data raises serious ethical questions ... privacy, ownership of data, use of data... this list is long and growing.
 Fr.
 Rozier and the other Fellows will lead the way to help us make better decisions as we rely more and more on geospatial tools and data to live our lives."

 To see the submitted videos as well as more information on the EthicalGEO Initiative, visit www.ethicalgeo.org.